 Abstract: Given the key role that entrepreneurs play in a country’s economic growth, there is a need to study how entrepreneurs innovate for their firm’s survival.
-This study aims to investigate the mediating effect of proactive personality on the relationship between core self-evaluations (CSE) and innovative behaviors among microentrepreneurs.
-The data were obtained from a survey administered to 307 microentrepreneurs in Jakarta, Indonesia and its surrounding cities.
+This study aims to investigate the mediating effect of proactive personality on the relationship between core self-evaluations (CSE) and innovative behaviors among micro-entrepreneurs.
+The data were obtained from a survey administered to 307 micro-entrepreneurs in Jakarta, Indonesia and its surrounding cities.
 Data were tested using Hayes’ PROCESS macro on SPSS.
-The results showed that CSE was positively related to innovative behavior, and proactive personality was also related to innovative behavior.
+The results showed that CSE were positively related to innovative behavior, and proactive personality was also related to innovative behavior.
 Results also showed that proactive personality mediated the relationship between CSE and innovative behavior, whereby CSE led to proactive personality, which in turn influenced innovative behavior.
 Theoretical and practical implications of the findings are further discussed.

-Keywords: core-self-evaluation, proactive personality, innovative behavior, microentrepreneurs.
+Keywords: core-self-evaluation, proactive personality, innovative behavior, micro-entrepreneurs.

-Core Self-Evaluations and Innovative Behavior Among Microentrepreneurs: The Mediating Effect of Proactive Personality
+Core Self-Evaluations and Innovative Behavior Among Micro-Entrepreneurs: The Mediating Effect of Proactive Personality

 Introduction

-Indonesia, as one of the MINT countries (an acronym of Mexico, Indonesia, Nigeria, and Turkey), is lagging behind other neighboring countries regarding the proportion of self-employed people in the society.
-Julianto (2016) reported that Indonesia has 1.6 percent self-employed people, much lower than those of other South East Asian countries (for examples: Singapore seven percent, Malaysia five percent, and Thailand three percent).
-Among those self-employed people in Indonesia, 99 percent of them employs less than four people, making them a part of the micro business.
-Indonesian Ministry of Cooperatives, Small and Medium Enterprises indicated that, in 2012, 90.12 percent of the employment in Indonesia is in the micro enterprise segment, suggesting the significance of microentrepreneurs to the country’s economy.
-Indeed, the vital role of microentrepreneurs on a country’s economic growth has been widely accepted (Chandy & Narasimhan, 2011).
-One reason is that microentrepreneurs provide employment opportunities for people in their community.
-Despite their contributions to the economy, these entrepreneurs are still not receiving adequate support for their business, especially those in the developing countries.
+Indonesia, as one of the MINT countries (an acronym of Mexico, Indonesia, Nigeria, and Turkey), is lagging behind other neighboring countries with respect to the proportion of self-employed people in society.
+Julianto (2016) reported that Indonesia has 1.6 percent self-employed people—much lower than those of other South East Asian countries (e.g., Singapore seven percent, Malaysia five percent, and Thailand three percent).
+Among self-employed Indonesians, 99 percent of them employ fewer than four people, making them a part of the micro business segment.
+Indonesian Ministry of Cooperatives, Small- and Medium-Sized Enterprises indicated that, in 2012, 90.12 percent of Indonesian employment pertains to the micro enterprise segment, implying the importance of micro-entrepreneurs on the country’s economy.
+Indeed, the vital role of micro-entrepreneurs on a country’s economic growth has been widely accepted (Chandy & Narasimhan, 2011).
+One reason is that micro-entrepreneurs provide employment opportunities for people in their communities.
+Despite their contributions to the economy, these entrepreneurs are still not receiving adequate support for their businesses, especially those in developing countries.

-Although some microentrepreneurs do not pursue business growth because they are busy making ends meet, many of them pursue business growth as their primary aim in doing business.
-One major problem faced by growth-focus entrepreneurs in emerging economies is the lack of financial support.
-Additionally, these microentrepreneurs face the challenge that comes from the development of internet and information technology that increase the speed and lower the cost of introducing new products and services into the market (Laforet, 2013), thus leading to a higher level of competition in this segment.
-In such competitive conditions, it is necessary for micro enterprises to engage in innovation.
-In fact, past studies have indicated that small and medium enterprises (SMEs) have been considered to be at the forefront of introducing innovation into the market (Gray, 2006), as they tend to be more confident in performing innovative tasks (Chen, Greene, & Crick, 1998).
+Although some micro-entrepreneurs do not pursue business growth because they are busy trying to make ends meet, many of them pursue business growth as the primary aim of their enterprise.
+One major problem faced by growth-focus entrepreneurs in emerging economies is lack of financial support.
+Additionally, these micro-entrepreneurs face challenges from the development of internet and information technologies that increase the speed and lower the cost of introducing new products and services into the market (Laforet, 2013), thus leading to a higher level of competition in this segment.
+Under such competitive conditions, it is necessary for micro enterprises to engage in innovation.
+In fact, past studies have indicated that small and medium enterprises (SMEs) are considered to be at the forefront of introducing innovation in the market (Gray, 2006), as they tend to be more confident in performing innovative tasks (Chen, Greene & Crick, 1998).
 Thus, behaving innovatively is necessary for entrepreneurs to grow their business and stay competitive (Freel, 2000; Omri, 2015).
-Indeed, business performance relies heavily on innovation (Chapman & Hyland 2004), with product, process and market innovations being positively linked to a firm’s growth (Varis & Littunen, 2010).
+Indeed, business performance relies heavily on innovation (Chapman & Hyland, 2004), with product, process and market innovations being positively linked to a firm’s growth (Varis & Littunen, 2010).
 Hence, it is essential to understand entrepreneurs’ innovative behavior and the factors affecting this behavior.